By now, you must’ve heard about the Integrated Shield Plan.

 3) Pre and post hospital treatments

-MediShield Life does not cover this aspect, but IP plans do.
+MediShield Life does not cover this aspect, but the IP does.

-Pre-hospital treatments include certain consultations and diagnostic costs that were incurred before you were hospitalised.
-They have to be related to the reason why you were warded.
+Pre-hospital treatments include certain consultations and diagnostic costs that were incurred before you were hospitalised and they must be related.

 Post-hospital treatments include follow up treatments that are needed for you to recover.